-12.1 It is part of the Mayor's duties to chair meetings of the full Council, and his or her role is defined in the Council Procedure Rules found in Part 4 of the Council's Constitution.
+12.1 It is part of the Mayor's duties to chair meetings of the full Council, and his or her role is defined in Part 2, Article 5 and further in Part 4, the Council Procedure Rules found in Part 4 of the Council's Constitution.
 In presiding over the full Council, the Mayor will uphold and promote the purposes of the Constitution and interpret the rules of procedure, and the decision of the Mayor about the meaning or use of any of the rules, or about any proceedings of the Council, is final and may not be challenged.
 If invited to do so by the Mayor, the Chief Executive will advise the Mayor on procedural matters at full Council, and will brief the Mayor in advance of the meeting if so requested.
 If the Mayor is unavailable the Deputy Mayor will chair the meeting.